vim-airline/vim-airline/README.md

 *  it looks good with regular fonts, and provides configuration points so you can use unicode or powerline symbols.
 *  it's fast to load, taking roughly 1ms.  by comparison, powerline needs 60ms on the same machine.
 *  it's fully customizable; if you know a little `statusline` syntax you can tweak it to your needs.
-*  it is trivial to write colorschemes; for a minimal theme you need to edit 9 lines of colors.
+*  it is trivial to write colorschemes; for a minimal theme you need to edit 9 lines of colors. (please send pull requests if you create new themes!)

 what about [old powerline][a]?